 A P0017 code is a generic powertrain code, which means this code applies to the OBD-II that is equipped in certain vehicles.
 These vehicles include, but are not limited to:

 And other makes and models as well.
 The crankshaft position sensor (CKP) and camshaft position sensor (CMP) work together to control the spark-fuel timing and delivery.
 They both consist of a reluctor or tone ring that passes over a magnetic sensor.
 This is what generates voltage, indicating position.

-There are several common causes that will trigger a code P0017, which can include:
+There are several common causes that will trigger a code P0017:

-- That there is incorrect oil viscosity or the wrong engine oil filter.
+- Incorrect oil viscosity or the wrong engine oil filter.

-- That your engine oil is contaminated or aerated.
+- Your engine oil is contaminated or aerated.

 - Mechanical oil system failure.

-- That the camshaft and crankshaft sensor signals are erratic.
+- The camshaft and crankshaft sensor signals are erratic.